jewettaij/visfd/README.md

 [OpenMP.](https://en.wikipedia.org/wiki/OpenMP)

+#### WARNING: This project is changing.
+Optimizations and features are being added rapidly.
+Some features don't work well yet.  (-andrew 2019-2-28)

 ## programs included with this repository:

 After compilation, all programs will be located in the "*bin/*" subdirectory.
 Here is a brief description of some of them: